DylanPiercey/auto-sni/README.md

 # Auto SNI

 SSL Certificates using SNI with almost zero configuration for free with https://letsencrypt.org!
-This module has yet to be thoroughly tested but feel free to give it a shot!

 If you have any questions, throw them up on gitter.

 # Installation